 Get your new year off to a running start—literally—courtesy of the NYRR Midnight Run in Central Park.
 The casual and fun four-mile run, sponsored by the New York Road Runners organization, starts near Bethesda Terrace at the stroke of midnight, all set underneath a scheduled 15-minute fireworks display in the park.
 Qualifying runners are even eligible for cash prizes!

 Head out into New York Harbor for a New Year's Eve to remember, complete with stunning Manhattan skyline views and a midnight fireworks display.

-Spirit Cruises, World Yacht, Classic Harbor Line, and Circle Line Sightseeing Cruises are among the local cruise companies offering evening sailing parties, dinner, open bar, live DJs, and more; plus, prime viewing for the festive New Year's Eve pyrotechnic display in the harbor.
+Spirit Cruises, World Yacht, Classic Harbor Line, and Circle Line Sightseeing Cruises are among the local cruise companies offering evening sailing parties, dinner, open bar, live DJs, and more.
+Not to mention, the water is a prime viewing spot for the New Year's Eve firework display over the New York skyline.

 Pedal and Dance

 Bundle up and pedal your way into 2019, courtesy of the annual New Year's Eve bike ride hosted by the environmentally-minded group Time's Up.
 Participants in the event can join ranks with the rest of the two-wheeled gang (though skaters are welcomed, too) at the archway in Washington Square Park at 10 p.m., and then make their way through Manhattan before winding down at Central Park’s Belvedere Castle at 11:45 p.m.

 Revelers arrive just in time for an informal dance party with the group ("festive" dress is requested), as Central Park's midnight fireworks display gets underway.